NEU-CS-7250-S21-Staff/In-Class_Programming--South_End_Altair/README.md

 1. Create a new Jupyter Notebook named `south_end.ipynb`.
 1. Follow along with the in-class tutorial.
 If you get lost, you can look at `south_end_complete.ipynb`.

+**Note:** You do not need to also do the infographic creation in Adobe Illustrator.
+That part of the tutorial is just to give you an idea of what is possible.

 Once you have written code in a cell you can run it with `ctrl+enter`.
 In the menu you can run all cells and restart the kernel to clear variables.

-## When we are done with the tutorial...
+## When we are done with the tutorial, if you have time...
 Start working through the [Altair data visualization curriculum](https://github.com/uwdata/visualization-curriculum).

 ## At the end of the exercise...